golmschenk/haplo/docs/source/analysis_tools/xarray_mcmc_output_files.md

 :width: 400px
 ```

-Zarr is the on-disk data format of the data.
+Zarr is the on-disk format of the data.
 It's a format that allows reading parts directly from the disk without needing to load the entire array, but is still compressed at the same time.

 Xarray can take advantage of many file formats, Zarr being one of them.
 Zarr can be used by several data structure libraries, Xarray being one of them.
 For the most part, you only need to use the Xarray side of things.
 Just know that the file format this data is saved in is Zarr.